okuramasafumi/alba/README.md

 ### Easy

 Alba is easy to use because there are only a few methods to remember.
-It's also easy to understand due to clean and short codebase.
+It's also easy to understand due to clean and small codebase.
 Finally it's easy to extend since it provides some methods for override to change default behavior of Alba.

 ### Feature rich